-The Mountain Post Behavioral Clinic is a 26,298-square-foot, one-story clinic that provides behavioral health and psychology services for active duty members.
+The Mountain Post Behavioral Clinic is a 26,298-square-foot, one-story clinic that provides behavioral health and psychology services for active-duty members.

-It consists of provider’s offices, a group therapy area, observation rooms, tech areas, biofeedback rooms, conference rooms, communications rooms, records storage, staff lounge, and vending areas.
+It consists of a provider’s offices, group therapy area, observation rooms, tech areas, biofeedback rooms, conference rooms, communications rooms, records storage, staff lounge and vending areas.
 We also delivered a landscaped staff break area patio, separate from the healing garden.

-Sitework included earthwork, landscaping, asphalt paving, concrete sidewalks, an on-site storm drainage system, site lighting, an access control gate, and benches.
+Sitework included earthwork, landscaping, asphalt paving, concrete sidewalks, an on-site storm drainage system, site lighting, access control gate and benches.
 Prior to construction, we removed about 40,000 square feet of existing asphalt and concrete pavement.
 To support this facility, our project team relocated a sanitary sewer line crossing the site around the new facility as well as a fire hydrant and the associated piping.
 A 16-foot emergency access drive remains along the west side of the building, making these areas vehicle accessible for easy maintenance.

 Building systems include an Electronic Access Control system, closed-circuit TV, audio-visual, lightning protection, a duress alarm, nurse call, fire alarm and mass notification systems.
 The facility earned LEED Silver certification from the U.S. Green Building Council.

 Learn about medical clinic construction by The Korte Company.